Khaled-Abdalhadi/ai-engineer-assessment-Khaled-Abdalhadi/README.md

 I have created a very simple AI chatbot with Google Gemini AI Studio API, that can only answer questions about superheros and the FIFA world cup.
 You can run it on a local server without a user interface as well as with a user interface.

+The chatbot is completely responsive and runs on both desktop and phones.
+You can test it out here: [Chatbot](https://applab-chatbot-assessment.netlify.app/)

 This project is part of an assessment for an AI software engineer position at [Applab](https://applab.qa/)

 ## Tech Stack: